zeljkoX/react-native-loading-placeholder/README.md

 #### Props

 - `duration` - Animated timing 'speed'
+- `delay` - Delay before starting next placeholder animation
 - `style` - Container style,
 - `animatedComponent` -  Animated component (example: gradient component)
+- `loader` - Promise that resolves to React Component that is going to be displayed instead placeholders.
+Note: If replace props is set to true loader just need to resolve.
+- `replace` - Flag to indicate if placeholder elements are going to be replaced with its child elements on loader status resolved

 ### `<Placeholder />`